roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 | LATAM | $256K | 5% | 1.3K | 7% |

 #### 3. Regional AOV Divergence: APAC Resilience vs. LATAM Deterioration
-While NA and LATAM led regional AOV in 2019, 2020 triggered a structural reversal as APAC surged to first place with a $375 record peak, retaining the top annual AOV spot ever since.
-Despite a surging US Dollar in 2022 - which drove widespread local currency depreciation, APAC retained its leadership at a $283 AOV, Proving robust organic demand and a strong product mix.
-APAC is also the sole region to outpace its pre-pandemic baseline (+14.6% vs 2019).
-Conversely, LATAM's 2022 AOV plummeted to $193 (-28.5% vs 2019), indicating deep structural or operational issues beyond just currency translation.
+The regional AOV ranking shifted materially after 2019.
+APAC moved from the lowest AOV in 2019 ($247) to the highest in 2020 ($375) and retained the top annual AOV position through 2022.
+At $283 in 2022, APAC remained 14.6% above its 2019 baseline and was the only region to finish above its pre-COVID level.
+In contrast, LATAM declined from $270 to $193 over the same period, a 28.5% drop and the lowest regional annual AOV observed in the dataset.

 <img width="1378" height="754" alt="image" src="https://github.com/user-attachments/assets/0ae1a792-46af-4f84-8ad8-c64e4637b9e4" />